Moscow: Architecture

-Plaques on house exteriors will inform passers-by that a well-known personality once lived there.
-Frequently, the plaques are dedicated to Soviet celebrities not well known outside (or often, like with decorated generals and revolutionaries, now both inside) of Russia.
-There are also many "museum houses" of famous Russian writers, composers, and artists in the city.
+Plaques on house exteriors inform pedestrians where a well-known personality once lived.
+Often, these plaques are dedicated to Soviet celebrities little known outside Russia (and similarly, for decorated generals and revolutionaries, little known inside Russia).
+In addition, Moscow contains many "museum houses" dedicated to famous Russian writers, composers, and artists.

-Moscow's skyline is quickly modernizing, with several new towers under construction.

-In recent years, the city administration has been widely criticized for heavy destruction that has affected many historical buildings.
-As much as a third of historic Moscow has been destroyed in the past few years to make space for luxury apartments and hotels.
-Other historical buildings, including such landmarks as the 1930 Moskva hotel and the 1913 department store Voyentorg, have been razed and reconstructed anew, with the inevitable loss of historical value.
-Critics blame the government for not enforcing conservation laws: in the last 12 years, more than 50 buildings with monument status were torn down, several of those dating back to the 17th century.
-Some critics also wonder if the money used for the reconstruction of razed buildings could not be used for the renovation of decaying structures, which include many works by architect Konstantin Melnikov and Mayakovskaya metro station.
+Moscow's skyline is rapidly modernizing, with several new towers being constructed.
+In recent years, the city administration has been widely criticized for the widespread destruction of many historical buildings.
+As much as a third of historic Moscow has been destroyed during the past few years to make space for luxury apartments and hotels.
+Other historical buildings—including landmarks such as the 1930 Moskva hotel and the 1913 department store Voyentorg—have been razed and rebuilt, with an inevitable loss in historical value.
+Critics blame the government for not enforcing conservation laws: during the last 12 years, more than 50 buildings with monument status were torn down, several of these dating back to the 17th century.
+In addition, some critics wonder if the funds used for reconstructing razed buildings could not be used to renovate decaying structures—such as many works of architect Konstantin Melnikov, as well as the Mayakovskaya metro station.

-Some organizations, such as Moscow Architecture Preservation Society and Save Europe's Heritage, are trying to draw the international public attention to these problems.
+Some organizations, such as the Moscow Architecture Preservation Society and Save Europe's Heritage, are trying to attract international public attention to these problems.